Harrylevesque/Expo2026/README.md

 oct 25
 exp'ored with vps / oci to use with this i found that cloudpanel can easily run python apps. will continue to explore

+oct 27
+trued to use cloudpanel's pytjon festure to launch.
 ----------------------------
 ### the plan
 create a system for loging in using a simple qr code scan